NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 [motivation]: #motivation

-Under the renewed definition of _stale_ under this PR but the currently applied time preiods, spectators based on their common understanding are not told about  aggregate choices as a fair proxy of chances of success by means of the stale label.
+Under the renewed definition of _stale_ under this PR but the currently applied time periods, spectators based on their common understanding are not told about  aggregate choices as a fair proxy of chances of success by means of the stale label.